Tornado outbreak sequence of December 18–20, 1957: Sunfield, Illinois

+On December 18, 1957, a violent tornado struck Sunfield, Illinois, completely wiping out the community.
+The extreme damage in Sunfield caused the National Weather Service to assign a rating of F5 on the Fujita scale.

+The east-northeastward moving tornado struck Sunfield at the junction of U.S. Route 51 and Illinois Route 154, also called the Sunfield Y or Wye on account of the branching shape of the intersection.
+The United States Weather Bureau documented "very heavy destruction", albeit in a small area, and referred to the Sunfield Y as having been "wiped out".
+Tornado expert Thomas P. Grazulis stated that the “entire community literally vanished.”
+Several people survived the tornado by taking cover in buildings, including some which were destroyed.
+A man who remained outside was killed, later found in a drainage ditch by the road.
+In total, the tornado killed three people, injured six others, and caused between $250,000 to $500,000 (1957 USD) in damage.

+The United States Weather Bureau documented that the tornado reached a maximum width of 200 yd and traveled 5 mi.
+They also documented that the tornado caused between $50,000 to $500,000 (1957 USD) in damage.
+After the creation of the Fujita scale in 1971, the National Weather Service assigned a rating of F5 to the tornado.
+In the 2010s, the National Centers for Environmental Information published information about the tornado, which included a path length of 5.4 mi and a damage total of $250,000 (1957 USD).

 Mount Vernon, Illinois

 The second deadly tornado to develop on December 18 became one of two tornadoes to strike Mount Vernon in Jefferson County, Illinois.
 The first tornado was the strongest and formed at 3:55 pm.
 CST (21:55 UTC) about 10 mi west-southwest of downtown Mount Vernon, whence local police monitored its movement from patrol vehicles and disseminated reports via radio.
 As the tornado approached downtown Mount Vernon, it completely levelled small, "prefabricated", ranch-style homes in southwest Mount Vernon; damage in this area was later rated F4 by meteorologists, though on the low end of the category.
 Thereafter, the tornado weakened as it neared downtown Mount Vernon and may have even dissipated before reforming as a separate tornado to the north.
 It then continued on a skipping path and caused less severe damage to older homesites northeast of Mount Vernon.
 In Mount Vernon, the tornado damaged or destroyed about fifteen to twenty buildings, including the Block Grade School, where students left only half an hour beforehand.
 The funnel was described as being "swirling black clouds", filled with debris, that vanished northwest of downtown Mount Vernon.
 The tornado was up to 250 yd wide at times.